-- a) increased government interest in and appreciation of the school feeding program; - b) government recognition that improved student performance in examinations was attributable to school feeding; - c) increased appreciation by parents for the role of nutrition in their children's performance; - d) strong community engagement; - e) buy-in by the Ministry of Basic Education; and - f) the establishment of a Steering Committee for the program comprised of five ministries and the implementing partners.
+- a) increased government interest in and appreciation of the school feeding program; - b) government recognition that improved student performance in examinations was attributable to school feeding: - c) increased appreciation by parents for the role of nutrition in their children's performance; - d) strong community engagement; - e) buy-in by the Ministry of Basic Education; and - f) the establishment of a Steering Committee for the program comprised of five ministries and the implementing partners.

 Challenges include socio-political upheaval in the area targeted for the program that disturbed the functioning of the schools in the area.
 The number of children fed and the frequency of their feeding decreased due to the conflict.
 A partner implemented an innovative mobile reading program, however, along with other strategies to maintain some school activities.
 Despite clear government buy-in, there is no national school feeding law and no national budget devoted to school feeding in Cameroon.
 Implementers are thus reliant on foreign aid.
-There have also been difficulties in securing exonerations.
+There have also been difficulties in securing exonerations from duties and taxes for the in-kind food donations.
 Cameroon reported that they have experienced no issues related to corruption or mismanagement.